 End

-Note: The twentieth-century was era of big dams.
+Note: The twentieth century was an era of big dams.
 But during the Third Millennium, there is a realisation that

-the surest way to kill a river system is the dam it or divert it.
+the surest way to kill a river system is to dam it or divert it.
 India will

 have to do both to realise their declared objective.